oracle-cne/memoirs/solutions/registryless/registryless.md

 container-registry.oracle.com/os/oraclelinux                 9-slim      d88bc436c213  2 weeks ago   116 MB      true
 ```

-This works because of the way that `additionalimagestores` are handled by
+This works because of the way that `additionalimagestores` is handled by
 container runtimes.
 All additional image stores are set as read-only regardless
 of whether or not the actual store is writable.
 This prevents Cri-O from
 trying to delete those images.
 This way, it is possible to load container